Date and Time Improvements (ODBC)

 Describes SQL_VARIANT function support for enhanced date and time functionality.

-- Bulk Copy Changes for Enhanced Date/Time Types (OLE DB and ODBC)
+Bulk Copy Changes for Enhanced Date and Time Types (OLE DB and ODBC)

 Describes date/time enhancements to support bulk copy operations.

-- Enhanced Date/Time Type Behavior with Previous SQL Server Versions (ODBC)
+Enhanced Date and Time Type Behavior with Previous SQL Server Versions (ODBC)

 Describes the expected behavior when a client application using enhanced date and time features communicates with an older version of SQL Server, and when a client compiled with an older version of SQL Server Native Client sends commands to a server that supports enhanced date and time features.

-- ODBC API Support for Enhanced Date/Time Features
+ODBC API Support for Enhanced Date and Time Features

 Lists the ODBC functions that support enhanced date and time functionality.